Skip to content

 compose_custom_modifiers = BananaModifier,PotatoModifier

-Configure types to treat as lambdas in ParamOrder check
+Configure types to treat as lambdas (e.g. for ParamOrder check)

 The param-order-check rule will do its best to identify trailing lambdas.
 However, in cases where a typedef / functional interface is being used, we might want to have this rule to treat them as if they were lambdas: not reporting them if they are the last in a method signature and they don't have a default value.
 To give ktlint some hints, you can configure this in your .editorconfig file: